Transparency, Reviews and Ratings

 About the Survey

-All ratings are submitted by actual patients and are verified by a leading independent patient satisfaction company, National Research Corporation.
-National Research Corporation administers the survey and provides the technology to display ratings and comments on our provider profiles and practice pages.
+All ratings are submitted by actual patients and are verified by a leading independent patient satisfaction company, Qualtrics.
+They administer the survey and provide the technology to display ratings and comments on our provider profiles and practice pages.

 Who receives the survey?